 Along with the introduction of a written alphabet, the beginning documentation of Hawaiian music was born.
 The ability to write down music and words did not happen until the late 1700s.
 That is when Hawai’i began integrating with numerous styles of music brought by the different immigrant groups who came to work in the islands.

 When the Mexican paniolo* arrived in 1832, they introduced string instruments and the leo ki’eki’e* singing technique.
 After they left Hawai’i, the Hawaiians developed their own style of playing string instruments and harmonizing in their angelic falsetto leo ki’eki’e voices.

-In the early 1900s the admiration of mainstream audiences escalated.
-During this time, much of the music called Hawaiian had influences of Tahitian and Samoan.
+In the early 1900s, the admiration of mainstream audiences escalated.
+During this time, much of the music called Hawaiian had influences from Tahitian and Samoan.
 Especially the music with swift and intricate rhythms.